rohan-varma/rohan-varma.github.io/_posts/2018-2-19-Batch-Norm.md

 #### Intuition for why Batch Normalization helps with better gradient signals

-When gradient descent updates a certain layer in our network with the gradient $\frac{dL}{dW_i}$, it is ignorant of the changes in statistics in other layers - for example, it implicitly assumes that the distribution of the activations of the previous layer (and hence the input into this layer) stay the same as it updates the current layer it is on.
+When gradient descent updates a certain layer in our network with the gradient $$\frac{dL}{dW_i}$$, it is ignorant of the changes in statistics in other layers - for example, it implicitly assumes that the distribution of the activations of the previous layer (and hence the input into this layer) stay the same as it updates the current layer it is on.
 Without batch normalization, this assumption isn't true: gradient descent also eventually updates the weights in the previous layer, therefore changing the statistics of the output activations for that layer.
-Therefore, there could be a case where we update layer $i$ , but the distribution of the inputs into that layer change such that the update actually does *worse* on these new inputs.
+Therefore, there could be a case where we update layer $$i$$ , but the distribution of the inputs into that layer change such that the update actually does *worse* on these new inputs.
 Batch normalization fixes this, by guaranteeing that the statistics of the input into each layer stay the same throughout the learning process.
 See [this explanation](https://www.youtube.com/watch?v=Xogn6veSyxA&feature=youtu.be&t=325) by Goodfellow for more on this.

 P.S. - all the code used to generate the plots used in this answer are available [here](https://github.com/rohan-varma/nn-init-demo/).